-As you probably know, I recently relocated to Mexico.
+As you may know, I recently relocated to Mexico.
 There were many reasons I decided to leave my life in the US behind and start a new one down here.
 The most significant of these reasons was to reunite with my one true love… tacos.

 I am deeply devoted to tacos.
 My affections run so deep that I struggle even to try other dishes.
 If I’m in a restaurant that serves tacos, muscle memory kicks in, and I’m asking for dos de pastor before my brain even realizes what happened.